grubwuf/rarewasayapp/README.md

 # RareWasay World

-✨ Full-blown RareWasay app, so you can express your inner RareWasay
+📦 Full-blown RareWasay app, so you can express your inner RareWasay

-🥇 features :
+✨ Features :

-login/registration page;;
+login/registration page

-a continous LIVE FEED of rarewasay's videos!;;
+a continous LIVE FEED of rarewasay's videos!

 ⚡ Compiled in C#